 Stigma

-Negative attitudes about individuals with psychiatric and substance use disorders are unfortunately commonplace.
-The experience of this stigma on individual and structural levels adds another layer of suffering on top of the disorders themselves.
-Stigma about psychiatric disorders is a serious barrier to diagnosis and treatment, often with devastating consequences.
+Negative attitudes about individuals with psychiatric conditions are unfortunately commonplace.
+The experience of this stigma — on individual and structural levels — adds another layer of suffering on top of the conditions themselves.
+Stigma towards people with psychiatric conditions is a serious barrier to diagnosis and treatment, often with devastating consequences.
 Challenging common misconceptions and stereotypes, and ensuring that our use of language is respectful will encourage individuals to seek help and access the treatment that they deserve.

 Misconception: